 Keeping Regulation Fit for Purpose

-Assessing the condition of regulatory regimes
+Assessing the condition of existing regulatory systems

 See the 2016 Departmental Regulatory Stewardship Strategies page for further information and links to each department’s strategy.

 Since 2014, information on a department’s regulatory priorities may also be included in their Four Year Plans as part of the department’s medium term interventions to achieve their strategic objectives.
 Before 2014, departments prepared annual portfolio regulatory plans.